 The Modern Slavery Act in the UK requires that companies publish a slavery and human trafficking statement.
 This covers slavery, servitude and forced or compulsory labour, as well as human trafficking.

-This statement is our compliance with the Act covering the 2019 financial year.
-It covers Pearson plc and all relevant subsidiaries (see the 2019 Pearson annual report for a full list of subsidiaries).
+In compliance with the Act, our statement sets out the steps we have taken during the last financial year to prevent slavery and human trafficking from taking place in our business and our supply chains.
+It covers Pearson plc and all relevant subsidiaries (see Pearson's most recent annual report for a full list of subsidiaries).

 Read our slavery and human trafficking statement